 Breon Ansley was able to use his knowledge from schooling, along with additional research to find a diet plan that worked best for him.
 His diet consists of a lot of protein, which gets from various sources.
 His typical source for meat in his meals comes from lean animals like turkey or chicken.
 However, he also enjoys fish like cod, tuna, and salmon.

 In addition to the high protein, Ansley likes to enjoy carbs from brown rice.
 He is rather strict on his diet while in competition, staying focused on his physique.
 Although he admits to enjoying cheat meals in his off time.
 When it comes to those days, he will eat some delicious delicacies such as pizza and cheesecake.

 Ansley attributes most of his success to his friends and family, who have been enormously supportive of his career.
-Additionally, he looks up to Mr. Olympia champion Shawn Rhoden, saying he feels they have similar frames.
+Additionally, he looks up to now (late) Mr. Olympia champion Shawn Rhoden, saying he feels they have similar frames.
 He uses that as motivation to reach similar levels of success.

 Breon Ansley is a prime example of what focus and drive can help you achieve.
 He was able to earn success quickly in bodybuilding.
 On the other hand, when things got tough for his career, he adjusted.
 Ansley came back better than ever, demonstrating how far hard work can get you.

 Breon Ansley recently announced that he will be transitioning to the 212 division in 2023, as he had difficulty meeting the weight limit for classic physique competitions.
 The 2022 Olympia was his last appearance as a classic physique competitor.

 Even though I have not competed in 26 years, I am competing next year in the 50-59 age bracket.
 The idea to compete again was due to Breon Ansley video I seen on utube.
 It is because of him and his work ethic, I know I will place well in May of 2020.
 I will dedicate this meet to him.